TruebitProtocol/truebit-eth/README.md

  Source at https://github.com/mrsmkl/FFmpeg/blob/truebit_check/fftools/ffcheck.c

-# Building your own tasks with Truebit Toolchain
+# Building your own tasks with Truebit toolchain
 Use a Docker container to compile programs from C or C++ into Truebit tasks.
 ```
 cd wasm-ports